ALLALI01/OneRepMax/projectPlan.md

 **Design the website layout**

-- [ ] Create wireframes or mockups
+- [x] Create wireframes or mockups

-- [ ] Implement the layout using HTML and CSS
+- [x] Implement the layout using HTML and CSS

-## Incorporate Graphs from Alex's Excel Sheets

-- [ ] Export graphs from Excel as images or data files

-- [ ] Choose a JavaScript charting library (e.g., Chart.js, D3.js)

-- [ ] Integrate the charting library into the website

-- [ ] Load the exported data into the charts

-- [ ] Style the charts to match the website design

 ## Automate Calculations Using a Form

-- [ ] Identify the calculations needed from Alex's graphs
+- [x] Identify the calculations needed from Alex's graphs

 - [ ] Create a form on the website to collect user input